Skip to content ↓

 Welcome to Reception

-We are excited to be working with your child as they begin their learning journey with us.
+We are really excited to welcome your child as they begin their learning journey with us.

-At Courthill Infant School we deliver an exciting and enriching curriculum that inspires them to be lifelong learners.
+At Courthill Infant School we deliver an exciting and enriching curriculum that inspires our children to be lifelong learners.
 Our aim is to ensure that your child gets the best out of these early stages in their school life.
 On this page you will find general information about Reception but also ways you can help at home.
-At the bottom of the page you will find learning updates and topic webs explaining what your child will be doing every half term.
+You will also find topic webs, home learning grids and learning updates so that you can see what your child will be exploring each half term.

 We understand that you may have questions regarding your child’s learning.
 If your question is not covered in the page below, please do not hesitate to speak to your child’s class teacher or email the office at office@courthill.coastalpartnership.co.uk.